ekohe/wulin_master/README.md

 If the column is a file field, like image or any file, you should add this option and set it to true.
 It will use `file_field` in the `new`/`edit` form.

+`:hide_autocomplete`

+Set hide_autocomplete: true to disable the autocomplete.

+`:autocomplete_minlength`

+You can define an number which represent the minimum number of characters before autocomplete starts.
+ex: `autocomplete_minlength: 3` trigger the autocomplete from the 3nd characters.

 `:password`

 If this column is a password or password_confirmation, you should add this option and set it to true.
 It will use `password_field` in the `new`/`edit` form.